ITSulu/it-projects-llc-odoo-saas-tools/docs/api.rst

                         'saas.config', 'do_upgrade_database',
                         [data, saas_portal_client_id])

-Notes abouts API integration
+Notes about API integration
 ============================

-* Be sure, that Portal module is installed at Main Database
+* Be sure, that Portal module is installed at Main Database.

-* Be sure, that "Allow external users to sign up" option from "Settings/General Settings" is enabled (this option is only available in Debug mode)
+* Be sure, that "Allow external users to sign up" option from "Settings/General Settings" is enabled (this option is only available in Debug mode).

-* To find new signuped user open "Settings/Users" at Main Database and delete filter "Regular users only"
+* To find new signuped user open "Settings/Users" at Main Database and delete filter "Regular users only".

-* don't use trailing slash at main_url
+* don't use trailing slash at ``main_url``.

-* Access token is expired in one hour
+* Access token is expired in one hour.

 * In case of log out, client has to click "Log in via SaaS Portal".
-Client will be navigated to Portal database and can use client_username and client_password.
+Client will be navigated to Portal database and can use ``client_username`` and ``client_password``.
 After that the client will be returned back to his database.
-Important thing here, is that the client is not able to use client_password at login page of his database.
+Important thing here, is that the client is not able to use ``client_password`` at login page of his database.